 Jarrod Gosling – English musician,artist and producer.
 As half of Sheffield duo ‘I Monster’, he reached the top twenty with ‘Daydream in blue’ in 2001.
 His music has been used in films, TV adverts and TV shows.
 He recently produced The Human League’s new album.

 Tommy Rowe..
-A cultured attacking midfielder, he started his football career at Manchester United, and has since played for Stockport County , Peterborough and Wolves before arriving at Doncaster Rovers and helping them win promotion to the First Division.
+A cultured attacking midfielder, he started his football career at Manchester United, and has since played for Stockport County , Peterborough and Wolves before helping Doncaster Rovers win promotion to the First Division.
+Now with Bristol City.

 David Williams – English born artist, studied at Canterbury College of Art, his main interest is concerned with space and light and how the eye can be deceived by these phenomenon.
 He has had many group and one man shows across the nation including, prominently, at the Design Centre, Islington.